igorjakus/minigolf/src/AGL/README_AGL-Docs.md

 Sets the window to:
 - borderless fullscreen if "borderless" is true.
 - windowed if "borderless" is false.
 !This funcion isin't fully implemented.
-It doesn't make the window cover os taskbar.
+It doesn't make the window cover OS taskbar.
 </details>

 <details>